-Riding the Himalayas is often regarded as the toughest adventure ride in the world with some of the planets most extreme roads.
-Reaching altitudes of of 5,600m including two of the highest motorable roads in the world and it is certainly tough in parts.
+Riding the Himalayas is often regarded as the toughest adventure ride in the world with some of the planet’s most extreme roads.
+Reaching altitudes of 5,600m including two of the highest motorable roads in the world and it is certainly tough in parts.

 It is full of uphill and downhill hairpins, sometimes on tarmac but often on gravel roads.
-The climate is unpredicatable and can be extremely harsh with all four seasons experienced in the one day.
-You could experience riding in mud while it is misty and raining with minimal visibilty in 50C temperatures while dodging oncoming traffic.
+The climate is unpredictable and can be extremely harsh with all four seasons experienced in one day.
+You could experience riding in mud while it is misty and raining with minimal visibility in 50C temperatures while dodging oncoming traffic.

 The riders on the Himalayan Heroes 2013 tour experienced these very conditions twice and they all said it was the best two days of the tour!

-While it is usually suggested that riders have a minimum of 2 years off- road riding experience; there were a number of riders on the Himalayan Heroes ride of 2013 that had no off road riding experience.
-The riders that handled it well were the confident and competant road riders.
+While it is usually suggested that riders have a minimum of 2 years of off-road riding experience; there were several riders on the Himalayan Heroes ride of 2013 that had no off-road riding experience.
+The riders that handled it well were the confident and competent road riders.
 If you are a new or not a confident rider then this expedition will prove too much of a challenge for you and possibly put not only yourself but the other riders at risk.
 If you are not sure of your abilities, please talk to us first before you book this tour.

 Motorcycle Expeditions & Logistic

 Every tour is conducted by our hugely experienced motorcyclist guides.
-Staff have years of all terrain experience allowing you to enjoying the bike, the ride and the many wonders the Indian Himalayas has to offer.
+The staff has years of all-terrain experience allowing you to enjoy the bike, the ride, and the many wonders the Indian Himalayas has to offer.

 We provide the best Himalayan motorcycling experience by ensuring that your safety is paramount.
-Our motorcycles, back-up vehicles, mechanics, staff, accomodation is second to none.
+Our motorcycles, backup vehicles, mechanics, staff, accommodation is second to none.

-Our tours are designed to cater for riders of all abilities looking to for that once in a lifetime experience.
-We know how important your holidays time is to you, so we don’t skimp on organisational detail.
+Our tours are designed to cater to riders of all abilities looking for that once-in-a-lifetime experience.
+We know how important your holiday time is to you, so we don’t skimp on organizational detail.
 We’ll take care of all transport and accommodation while you’re here, and then whisk you safely back to the airport for your trip home – simple as that.

-• This ride will take place in high altitude and on unpredictable roads, therefore the tour operator insists riders seek travel insurance.
+• This ride will take place at high altitudes and on unpredictable roads, therefore the tour operator insists riders seek travel insurance.

 • Riders should also have a check-up or consult with their doctor before they travel.